 given access to your sheep flock, they should not have been

-on another sheep operation for several days.
+on another sheep farm for several days.
 They should be

-required to wear plastic boots or clean their shoes before entering
+required to wear plastic boots or thoroughly disinfect their footwear before entering

 your sheep-raising areas.
 Make sure trucks and trailers are